koenrane/KR-new-site/content/Gradient routing.md

 In this post, we:
 1. Show how to implement gradient routing;
 2. State the main results from our paper:
-    1. Controlling the latent space learned by an MNIST autoencoder, so different parts specialize to different digits;
+    1. Controlling the latent space learned by an MNIST autoencoder, so different subspaces specialize to different digits;
     2. Localizing computation in language models, (a) inducing axis-aligned features and (b) demonstrating that information can be localized then removed simply via ablation;
     3. Scaling oversight to efficiently train a reinforcement learning policy even with severely limited ability to score its behavior.
 3. Speculate about how gradient routing might be relevant to AI alignment.

+> [!question] Curious?
+Read our paper!
-If you’re interested in further discussion or details, check out [the paper and its extensive appendices]([https://arxiv.org/abs/2410.04332](https://arxiv.org/abs/2410.04332)).
+> If you're interested in further discussion or details, check out [the paper and its extensive appendices]([https://arxiv.org/abs/2410.04332](https://arxiv.org/abs/2410.04332)).

 # How gradient routing works